 Stories

-The 60-second tour: defenseclaw setup local-observability up → containers warm up → Grafana populates with live gateway events.
+Quick tour: defenseclaw setup local-observability up → containers warm up → the named destination is written → restart the gateway → Grafana populates with live events.

 For the full deep-dive on flags, dashboards, and tear-down, see Observability → Local stack.